-How to Make Japanese Oil Noodles with Taberu Rayu Chili Oil
+How to Make Japanese Oil Noodles with Taberu Rayu

 Abura Soba (油そば)

-Abura Soba is a popular type of soupless ramen in Japan whose base seasonings are typically sesame oil and soy sauce based sauce which are placed beneath the noodles, so before eating you need to mix all the ingredients together well to coat the noodles with the liquid seasoning.
+Such seasonings as sesame oil are placed beneath the noodles, so before eating, you need to mix all the ingredients well to coat the noodles with the liquid.

-As I wrote in this article, you can easily make Abura Soba from any packaged instant ramen, even if you are not in Japan.
+As I wrote in this article before, you can easily make Abura Soba from any packaged instant ramen, even if you are not in Japan.

 So first, check that article.
 Then, make Abura Soba following the instructions, and lastly, add as much Taberu Rayu as you like to the noodles.